salvatorecampagna/pokedex/README.md

 * **Logging**: have a system to centralize logs collection (ELK, Graylog,...).

 * **Tracing**: having the ability to 'follow' API calls from one service to another is very important.
-A tracing system usually works injecting a so called 'correlation id' into the HTTP request as an HTTP header.
-Later, traces are collected in a central place and aggregated using the correlation id, showing the different service a request went through including timings.
+A tracing system usually works injecting a so called *correlation id* into the HTTP request as an HTTP header.
+Later, traces are collected in a central place and aggregated using the correlation id, showing the different services a request went through including timings.